Laredo Kid

-Laredo Kid (born December 30, 1986) is a Mexican luchador enmascarado, or masked professional wrestler.
-He is signed to WWE, under Lucha Libre AAA Worldwide.
-In TNA, he is a former TNA Digital Media Champion, while in AAA, he is a two-time and current AAA World Cruiserweight Champion.
+Laredo Kid (born December 30, 1986) is a Mexican professional wrestler.
+He is signed to WWE, under Lucha Libre AAA Worldwide, where in AAA, he is one-half of the current AAA World Mixed Tag Team Champions with La Hiedra in their first reign as a team; it is Kid's first individual reign.
+He is also a former two-time AAA World Cruiserweight Champion.
+He is best known for his tenure with Total Nonstop Action Wrestling (TNA), where he is a former one-time TNA Digital Media Champion.

 Laredo Kid's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where private lives are kept a secret from wrestling fans.
 Laredo Kid originally used the ring name The Exterminador but changed it to "Laredo Kid" after a year.
 He signed with AAA in 2005 and worked for them for several years before leaving the promotion to work on the Mexican Independent circuit.

 Professional wrestling career

 The wrestler that would later be known as Laredo Kid made his professional wrestling debut in 2003, under the name "Exterminador".
 He would often wrestle against his brother "Oscuridad" and would work alongside his uncle and trainer Muerte Subita (also known as "El Hechicero").
-He worked on the Mexican Independent circuit until early 2005.
+He worked on the Mexican independent circuit until early 2005.